 The smooth type, H. arborescens, produces white “snowballs” that may reach a foot in diameter, and is often called a snowball bush.
 Flowers grow on new wood.

 This species prefers a somewhat sunny location and thrives best in Zones 4 to 9.
+You can read about growing it here.

-Some to consider are:
+Some varieties to consider are:

 If you remember a hydrangea bush from your childhood, this may be the one.